Formal Student Recitals

 3. Teachers of Recital participants must be Active, Cal-Plan, Contributory, or Provisional members of MTAC

-Alameda County Branch, for at least one year, in good standing.
+Alameda County Branch in good standing.

 4. All teachers who submit student(s) to perform in a Formal Recital are required to host at least one Formal